trns4md/fend-project-memory-game/fend-project-memory-game/README.md

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality
+To get started, download the game folder and open index.html.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

 ## Contributing